abenga/valagtk3tutorial/content/chapter-07-the-button-widget/07-button-widgets.md

 The `xpm_label_box()` function could be used to pack images and labels into any widget that can be a container.

-Signals that we are usually interested in when programming buttons are:
+The signals that we are usually interested in when programming buttons are:

 * *`button_press_event`* - emitted when a button (typically from a mouse) is pressed.
 This is not `Gtk.Button`-specific signal, it may be emitted by any